-- Speed: Cluster headaches generally reach their full force quickly -- within 5 or 10 minutes.
+- Speed.
+Cluster headaches generally reach their full force quickly, within 5 or 10 minutes.

-- Predictable: Attacks seem to be linked to the circadian rhythm, your body's 24-hour clock.
+- Predictable.
+Attacks seem to be linked to the circadian rhythm, your body's 24-hour clock.
 They happen so regularly, generally at the same time each day, that they've been called "alarm clock headaches."
 They might even wake you up an hour or two after you go to bed.
-Nighttime attacks can be more severe than the daytime ones.
+Nighttime attacks can be more severe than daytime ones.

-- Frequent: Most people will get daily headaches for 2 weeks to 3 months; in between these periods, they'll be pain-free for at least 2 weeks.
+- Frequent.
+Most people will get daily headaches for 2 weeks to 3 months; in between these periods, they'll be pain-free for at least 2 weeks.

-- Discomfort or a mild burning sensation
+- Discomfort or a mild burning feeling

-- Swollen or drooping eye
+- A swollen or drooping eye

-- Smaller pupil in the eye
+- A smaller pupil in the eye

 - Eye redness or watering